6 Home Remedies for Head Colds That Are Always Worth Trying

-The best head cold remedy is to stay hydrated.
+One of the best head cold remedies is to stay hydrated, according to Theresa Fiorito, MD, an infectious disease specialist at NYU Winthrop Hospital on Long Island, New York.
+“I practice what I preach, so when I get sick, it’s fluids, fluids, and more fluids, combined with adequate rest,” she says.
 Make sure to consume more water than you usually do when healthy.
-Drinking fruit juices will also boost your vitamin C, but be careful to not irritate your throat with too much acidity found in citrus juices.
 Avoid alcohol and caffeine, which are slightly naturally dehydrating.
 And learn these 50 ways to avoid catching a cold this season.

 Gargle with salt

 The best over the counter head cold medicine can actually be found in your own cabinet: salt.
-Dissolve it in warm water and gargle to soothe the inflammation of your throat as well as to promote blood flow.
+Dissolve it in warm water and gargle to soothe your throat, the Centers for Disease Control and Prevention recommends.
 This will also help break up the mucus and disinfect your mouth and throat.
 Since ancient Egypt, salt has been used as a healing treatment for a multitude of ailments.
 But, when you take it out of your regular diet, this is what happens to your body when you cut back on salt.

 Consume warm liquids

 Bringing an ailing friend a comforting bowl of chicken soup is customary, but does it really help a cold?
 Absolutely.
 In addition to providing nutrients and protein for the sick person, warm liquids help soothe a sore throat and break up mucus much like a warm salt gargle.
 Not hungry?
 Try hot tea for an effective head cold remedy, particularly with honey and lemon or even ginger root.
-Honey coats the throat, lemon has antiseptic properties that boost the immune system, and ginger is spicy and will encourage drainage.
+Honey coats the throat, and research shows that lemon has antibacterial properties, and that ginger has anti-inflammatory properties.
 Watch out for these signs that your common cold could be something worse.

 Get plenty of rest